[sic][sic][sic]

 LEGAL FILINGS

-Concerning the Miniluv mural in Roscoe, NY, the following is a public document, filed in the US District Court, Southern District of New York, on 4/1/26, focused on a civil rights action brought pursuant to 42 U.S.C. § 1983 to redress suppression of Plaintiff’s protected artistic and political expression in violation of the First Amendment to the United States Constitution and Article I, sections 8 and 11 of the New York Constitution, and an action under the Visual Artists Rights Act, 17 U.S.C. § 106A, to redress the destruction of Plaintiff’s work of visual art.
+Concerning the Miniluv mural in Roscoe, NY, the following is a legal complaint filed in the US District Court, Southern District of New York, on 4/1/26, focused on a civil rights action brought pursuant to 42 U.S.C. § 1983 to redress suppression of Plaintiff’s protected artistic and political expression in violation of the First Amendment to the United States Constitution and Article I, sections 8 and 11 of the New York Constitution, and an action under the Visual Artists Rights Act, 17 U.S.C. § 106A, to redress the destruction of Plaintiff’s work of visual art.

 View the PDF